no-go/SwappyItems/README.md

 Go to the [Documentation of SwappyItems](https://no-go.github.io/SwappyItems/) or take a look to the [SwappyItems Source Code](https://github.com/no-go/SwappyItems/).

+## ToDo

+- implement a larger code version with Priority Queue (for a minimal spanning tree use-case) = `Pkuh.hpp` in the future
+- make number of items in swapped files variable with additional focus on real RAM usage, and ...
+- Because the `vector<key>` data can be very big, SwappyItems should additionally swap data from RAM to DISK, if to many items *and* vector elements are in RAM.
+- Implement a bucket based Priority Queue.
+Idea: onion-like with two SwappyItems stores.
+Use `key` as a `prio` bucket and `vector<key>` with all keys with same `prio`.
+These keys are the keys from the 2nd SwappyItems Store, where the original data items is stored.

 ## API basics

 ### (constructor)